sam7041/Movie-Dataset-Analysis/README.md

 # Movie Dataset Analysis and Visualization

 ## Project Description
 This project involves analyzing a comprehensive movie dataset containing information on nearly 10,000 movies.
 The dataset includes attributes such as release date, title, overview, popularity, vote count, average rating, original language, and genre.
-The analysis covers data cleaning, preprocessing, and a variety of visualizations to uncover insights about movie trends, popular genres, voting patterns, and release statistics[attached_file:1].
+The analysis covers data cleaning, preprocessing, and a variety of visualizations to uncover insights about movie trends, popular genres, voting patterns, and release statistics.

 ## Features
-- Handles missing and duplicate values in the dataset[attached_file:1].
+- Handles missing and duplicate values in the dataset.
-- Converts and extracts relevant data types (e.g., release year from dates)[attached_file:1].
+- Converts and extracts relevant data types (e.g., release year from dates).
-- Splits and explodes genres for detailed genre-based analysis[attached_file:1].
+- Splits and explodes genres for detailed genre-based analysis.
-- Provides statistical summaries and explores key metrics like popularity and vote averages[attached_file:1].
+- Provides statistical summaries and explores key metrics like popularity and vote averages.
-- Visualizes genre distribution, vote counts, and popularity trends[attached_file:1].
+- Visualizes genre distribution, vote counts, and popularity trends.
-- Identifies the most and least popular movies[attached_file:1].
+- Identifies the most and least popular movies.
-- Analyzes year-wise distribution of movie releases[attached_file:1].
+- Analyzes year-wise distribution of movie releases.

 ## Technologies Used
-- Python (Pandas, NumPy)[attached_file:1]
+- Python (Pandas, NumPy).
-- Data visualization: Matplotlib, Seaborn[attached_file:1]
+- Data visualization: Matplotlib, Seaborn.
-- Jupyter Notebook for interactive exploration[attached_file:1]
+- Jupyter Notebook for interactive exploration.

 ## Installation
-1. Install Python (>=3.7 recommended)[attached_file:1].
+1. Install Python (>=3.7 recommended).
 2. Install required packages:
     ```
     pip install numpy pandas matplotlib seaborn jupyter
     ```
-3. Download the dataset (`mymoviedb.csv`) and the notebook file (`main.ipynb`)[attached_file:1].
+3. Download the dataset (`mymoviedb.csv`) and the notebook file (`main.ipynb`).

 ## Usage
-- Open `main.ipynb` in Jupyter Notebook or Google Colab[attached_file:1].
+- Open `main.ipynb` in Jupyter Notebook or Google Colab.
-- Run the cells one by one to load, clean, analyze, and visualize the data[attached_file:1].
+- Run the cells one by one to load, clean, analyze, and visualize the data.
-- Adapt or extend the analysis for new queries or datasets as needed[attached_file:1].
+- Adapt or extend the analysis for new queries or datasets as needed.

 ## Author
 Sameer Shukla